Are you ready? Here we go!

 Osoyoos gives families the chance to slow down and spend a lot of time together, doing quality activities in the summer.
 A quaint, lakeside community begs you to slow down as soon as you enter.
 With world class resorts and accommodations for every style and budget, Osoyoos is ready for families looking to slow down and spend time together in the summer.

 There you have it folks!
 7 weeks, over 4,800 kilometers traveled and endless memories made while British Columbia and Alberta were explored!
-We hope that by sharing our experiences, you have been inspired to plan an ultimate road trip for your family!
+We hope that by sharing our experiences, you have been inspired to plan ultimate BC road trips for your family!